Singularity black coating services

 NanoLab offers coating services for Singularity, and we coat parts every day for aerospace and technical customers.
 We have a few options as to the coating we put down, which is informed by your desired use:

 1. Tell us the wavelength range where you need the best performance.
 We have three solutions : Visible only (350-800nm), Vis- NIR (350-2000nm), or Vis to IR (2-12 microns).
+The coating thickness we put on, and which primer we may use depends on the wavelength you want this to perform best.

 2. Tell us where this part needs to perform.
 We have a Singularity LT version is ‘space-ready’ with regard to outgassing, thermal cycling, etc. but is a little more fragile.
 Another version is heavily crosslinked, and tougher, but hasn’t yet finished all its qualification tests.